yldio/asap-hub/README.md

 The [`docs`](docs) folder contains overall architecture / decision documentation.
 The [`dev`](dev) folder contains documentation regarding the local dev environment for the backend.

+## Squidex schema changes and graphql

+Once schema changes have added via packages/squidex/schema and released.
+The GraphQL definations need to be updated.

+`yarn schema:update`

+Then commit the changed.

 ## License

 The source code of this project is licensed under the MIT License.